Skip to content

 • R3: Leadership and Professional Development: Third year residents broaden their expertise as teachers and practice leaders with a primary care leadership curriculum that prepare you to be a superb clinician-leader in any community setting around the world.

-• 3-week block in the second year and 4-week block in the third year that is integrated with Integrative and Lifestyle Medicine
+• 2 weeks in the first year, 4 weeks in the second year and 4 weeks in the third year that is integrated with Integrative and Lifestyle Medicine

 • Residents interact with our most vulnerable community members and explore the population-based and structural supports that help maximize the total health of all members of a diverse community.